The Downsizer's Bridge

 A Smooth Transition

-I will assume that your mortgage is mostly paid off, if not fully, so I have an interesting angle for you.
-Contact your bank, because they would love to hear from you, and ask them approximately how much money you could pull out, secured against its value (and for what cost).
-You'd be quite surprised how much they would love to give someone with an exemplary credit score like your own.
-Then, with that number in mind or even far less, start shopping for that next possible lifestyle.
+I'll assume that your mortgage is mostly paid off (if not fully), so I have an interesting angle for you.
+Contact your bank, because they would love to hear from you, and ask them approximately how much money is accessible secured against your home's value (and for what cost).
+You'd be surprised by how much they would love to give someone with an exemplary credit score such as yourself.
+Then, with that number in mind or even far less, start shopping for your ideal lifestyle.

-Focus on a layout and location that would best for your next chapter of life, and if you really want to live a carefree happy life and can afford it, definitely look at rentals too (there are some nice ones out there, you just have to pay – Ideally get into one in an apartment building, that way, you'll only be leaving under your own terms).
+Focus on a layout and location that would best for your next chapter of life, and if you really want to live a carefree happy life and can afford it, have a look at rentals too (there are some nice ones out there - you just have to pay.
+Ideally get into one in an apartment building, that way, you'll only be leaving under your own terms).

 Chairs